 The world’s first social impact bond was launched in the UK in 2010.
 Today 74 projects have been implemented across 18 countries, including in Sweden, Finland, Germany and the Netherlands.

-Social Impact bonds involve the public sector, the private sector and the voluntary/non-profit sector collaborating in order to find better solutions.
+In a social impact bond, the public sector, the private sector and the voluntary/non-profit sector collaborate in order to find better solutions.
 The process requires all parties to work systematically and in a knowledge-driven fashion to discover the target group’s needs, what a positive result for the group would be, how this can be achieved and how it can be measured.
-The process can result in new insights, new ways of collaborating, and new knowledge about what measures have a measurable impact.
+The process can result in new insights, new ways of collaborating, and new knowledge about what measures have a quantifiable impact.

 Lillehammer and Øvre Eiker municipalities are working with SOS-barnebyer and Ferd Social Entrepreneurs to help an under-served group of children in the child protection service by means of a new service called ‘Family partner’.
 The service has been developed by the municipalities, SOS-barnebyer and the Oslo Met university, and its aim is to put families in a position to give their children better care both short and long term.

 Our portfolio company Generasjon M has entered into a social impact bond, called bridge financing, with Indre Østfold municipality and the Østfold og Akershus Savings Bank Foundation.
 Its aim is to get local young people into work and to increase the well-being of older people in nursing homes.